carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 > >
 > > In order to verify that you have installed Conda correctly run the `conda update -y conda`
 > > command.
 The output of the command will differ depending on whether or not your current
 > > version of Conda needs to be updated.
-If you already have the most upto date version, then the
+If you already have the most up to date version, then the
 > > output of the command should looks as follows.
 > >
 > > ~~~